Tommy Tee

 Tommy Flåten (born 18 December 1971), best known by his stage name Tommy Tee, is a Norwegian record producer, rapper, broadcaster, record executive, concert promoter and magazine publisher.
 He is known as the godfather of Norwegian hip hop.
 Tee owns the label Tee Productions, which is located in Oslo, Norway and is Norway's leading hip hop label.
-As well, he publishes Norway's only graffiti magazine and hosts a weekly national rap radio program.
+He also published Norway's oldest graffiti magazine Fat Cap, and hosts a weekly national rap radio program.

-Early Years (1980-1991)
+Early years (1980-1991)

 Tommy Tee was first introduced to hip hop culture in the 1980s.
 He started as a graffiti artist and breakdancer, and later became moved on to music through DJing.
-He has been a radio and club DJ since mid 80´s - something that sparked his interest in music production.
+He has been a radio and club DJ since mid 80's - something that sparked his interest in music production.

-In 1989, Tee started Norway's first hip hop magazine Fat Cap which has been amongst the world´s big graffiti magazines with international distribution.
-FatCap just celebrated 20 years of documentation of Aerosol Art FatCap Mag.
+In 1989, Tee started Norway's first hip hop magazine Fat Cap which has been amongst the world's big graffiti magazines with international distribution.

-Tommy Tee also started doing production work in the late 1980s but got more serious on the music throughout the 90´s.
+Tommy Tee also started doing production work in the late 1980s but got more serious on the music throughout the 90's.
 That being said he is credited for creating one of the first Norwegian Hip-Hop record on wax in 1989.
 The record "The Crazy Minister" (also Tee´s nickname at the time) appeared on the group Snikk Snakk´s album "More Muffens" in 1989.
 Tee has also said to have done a lot of tracks and remixes under many aliases from this time.
 For Ice Cube's 1990 Oslo concert he was the support act.
 He was the DJ for Norway's first rap group on record.
 Tee also arranged concerts by Ice Cube, Run DMC, The Fugees, De La Soul, A Tribe Called Quest and 50 Cent in Norway.